 For this particular server endpoint, I was using the Invoke-StorageSyncFileRecall cmdlet to pull down a large amount of data.
 I noticed a slow file download and I start wondering if this experience is related to the network throttling option.

-In this particular example, to recall 9 GiB of data took around 13 minutes as shown in below output.
+In this particular example, to recall 9 GiB of data took around 13 minutes as shown in the figure below:

 The network and CPU performance was about 153 Mbps and 15% CPU time.